 6For he held fast to Yahweh; he did not depart from following him but kept his commandments, which Yahweh commanded Moses.

-7So Yahweh was with him; wherever he went out he prospered.
-And he rebelled against the king of Assyria and did not serve him.
+7So Yahweh was with him; wherever he went he succeeded, and he rebelled against the king of Assyria and would not serve him.

-8He struck down the Philistines to Gaza and its territory, from the watchtower to the fortified city.
+8He struck down the Philistines to Gaza and its territory, from watchtower to fortified city.

-9Now it came to pass in the fourth year of king Hezekiah, which was the seventh year of Hoshea son of Elah king of Israel, that Shalmaneser king of Assyria came up against Samaria and besieged it.
+9Now in the fourth year of king Hezekiah, which was the seventh year of Hoshea son of Elah king of Israel, Shalmaneser king of Assyria came up against Samaria and besieged it.

-11And the king of Assyria carried Israel away to Assyria and put them in Halah and on the Habor, the river of Gozan, and in the cities of the Medes,
+11And the king of Assyria exiled Israel to Assyria and put them in Halah and on the Habor, the river of Gozan, and in the cities of the Medes,

-12because they did not obey the voice of Yahweh their God but transgressed his covenant, even all that Moses the servant of Yahweh commanded.
-They would not hear it nor do it.
+12because they did not obey the voice of Yahweh their God but transgressed his covenant, all that Moses the servant of Yahweh commanded.
+They would not listen nor do it.

-13Now in the 14th year of king Hezekiah, Sennacherib king of Assyria came up against all the fortified cities of Judah and captured them.
+13In the fourteenth year of king Hezekiah, Sennacherib king of Assyria came up against all the fortified cities of Judah and captured them.

-15So Hezekiah gave him all the silver that was found in the house of Yahweh and in the treasures of the king’s house.
+15So Hezekiah gave him all the silver that was found in the house of Yahweh and in the treasuries of the king’s house.

-18And when they had called for the king, Eliakim the son of Hilkiah who was over the household, and Shebnah the scribe and Joah the son of Asaph the recorder came out to them.
+18And when they had called for the king, Eliakim the son of Hilkiah, who was Over the House, and Shebnah the scribe, and Joah the son of Asaph, the recorder, went out to them.

-20Do you say that mere words from the lips are counsel and strength for war?
-Now on whom do you trust, that you have rebelled against me?
+20Do you think that only words from the lips are counsel and strength for war?
+Now in whom do you trust, that you have rebelled against me?

-22But if you say to me, “We trust in Yahweh our god,” is not he the one whose high places and whose altars Hezekiah has taken away and has said to Judah and to Jerusalem, “You must worship before this altar in Jerusalem?”’
+22But if you say to me, ‘We trust in Yahweh our god,’ is not he the one whose shrines and whose altars Hezekiah has taken away and has said to Judah and to Jerusalem, “You must worship before this altar in Jerusalem?”’

 23“Come now, make a wager with my lord the king of Assyria.
 I will give you 2,000 horses if you are able on your part to set riders on them.